cortexlabs/cortex/docs/apis/system-packages.md

 # System Packages

 Cortex uses Docker images to run workloads.
-These Docker images can be replaced with custom images based on Cortex Images and augmented with your system packages and libraries.
+These Docker images can be replaced with custom images based on Cortex images and augmented with your system packages and libraries.
 Your custom images need to live in a container registry (DockerHub, ECR, GCR) that can be accessed by your cluster.

 See `Image paths` section in [cortex config](../cluster/config.md) for all images that can be customized.